Motto: The palest of ink is better than the best

 This page is set up to guide you through using CVS, a tool for file versioning.
 If you are moderately versed in CVS, you can safely skip this section.

-On top of that, we (instructor and TAs) might occasionally fix the elusive last bug in the code base, and you'll need to merge those bug fixes with your own code that already contains your additions and changes.
+On top of that, we (instructor and TA) might occasionally fix the elusive last bug in the codebase, and you'll need to merge those bug fixes with your own code that already contains your additions and changes.
 That might sound like magic, but it turns out there are simple line-oriented algorithms that can do a great job at merging similar text from various sources.
 A robust tool implementing such algorithms is CVS, which stands for Concurrent Versions System.

 Here are the steps you need to take.

 % chgrpsh +cse401x